Student Publication Association National Conference 2026

 The SPA’s National Awards are a celebration of all the excellent work that takes place at student publications throughout the year!
 Our awards cover a wide variety of articles and publications and previous winners have gone onto score excellent jobs across the industry and beyond.

-Our 2026 awards are currently open for entries, and the winners will be announced at #SPANC26.
+Our 2026 awards are now closed and the winners will be announced at #SPANC26.

 Publication awards